marcol13/marcol13/README.md

 👨‍💻 My name is Marcin and I am Software Engineer stationed in Poland 🇵🇱

-👨‍💼 Currently working as a Frontend Developer at [@PSNC](https://www.linkedin.com/company/poznan-supercomputing-and-networking-center/mycompany/)
+👨‍💼 Currently working as a Frontend Developer at <a href="https://www.linkedin.com/company/poznan-supercomputing-and-networking-center/mycompany/" target="_blank">@PSNC</a>

 👨‍🎓 Master's student in Artificial Intelligence with an engineering degree

-👨‍🏫 Secretary of AKAI - Internet Application Research Group [@akai-org](https://github.com/akai-org)
+👨‍🏫 Secretary of AKAI - Internet Application Research Group <a href="https://github.com/akai-org" target="_blank">@akai-org</a>

 📚 Active fan of travel and books, ex-musician and lover of everything related to the Faroe Islands 🐑 🇫🇴